15 August 2015

 Ewe blood tests reveal hidden diseases

-MILTON KEYNES, UK, August 14 2015 – An underlying disease was a significant cause of barrenness or abortion in ewes last year according to an analysis of the latest diagnostic results released by MSD Animal Health (known as Merck Animal Health in the United States and Canada).
+MILTON KEYNES, UK, August 14 2015 – An underlying disease was a significant cause of barrenness or abortion in ewes last year according to an analysis of the latest diagnostic results released by MSD Animal Health (a division of Merck & Co., Inc., Kenilworth, NJ, USA.).

 Blood samples from 500 UK sheep farms were tested during 2014 when the EXPERTISTM Barren EweCheck and FlockCheck diagnostic services (subsidised by MSD Animal Health) were made available to vets.